-- 1. Chapter 5, Commercial and Recreational Fisheries, describes commercial and recreational fishing in and around the Ocean SAMP area.
+- 1. Chapter Five of the Ocean SAMP describes commercial and recreational fishing in and around the Ocean SAMP area.
 It also identifies important historical elements related to the current state of fishing, target species, fishing ports and communities.
+For thousands, of years the Ocean SAMP area has been fished extensively.
 This hunting and gathering of the living marine resources in the Ocean SAMP area has affected broad areas of the landscape.
-Sometimes these relationships and their related cultural heritage resources are obvious such as in pre contact shell middens.
+Sometimes these relationships and their related cultural heritage resources are obvious such as in pre-contact shell middens.
 Often, however, the influences and material culture of fishing and harvesting have been overlooked by archaeologists and historians. - 2.
-Studying the effects of historical fishing on marine populations and habitats is an important new area of scholarship that is adding critical baseline information about precommercial or pre industrial ecosystems and the extent and potential effects of fishing.
+Studying the effects of historical fishing on marine populations and habitats is an important new area of scholarship that is adding critical baseline information about precommercial or pre-industrial ecosystems and the extent and potential effects of fishing.
 Understanding existing ecological conditions requires knowledge of the past as well as current human influences and activities.
 The condition of species have influenced, in important ways, human activities that extend back millennia in the Ocean SAMP area.
 The many known and undiscovered or unrecognized components of this landscape, such as historic fishing vessels, fish traps, working and remnant piers, and the altered habitats of historic fishing groups represent untapped opportunities to gain important knowledge about human activities and their relationships with the marine environment of the Ocean SAMP area.
-Many of these resources, including unique or representative fishing vessels and the archeological remains of traps and piers that are 50 years old or older could potentially be considered as candidates for the National Register of Historic Places.
+Many of these resources, including unique or representative fishing vessels and the archeological remains of traps and piers that are 50 years old or older are likely candidates for the National Register of Historic Places.
 Fixed on shore, the presence of historic submerged piers or fish traps are easier to determine and locate.
-The locations of many fishing vessels, however, are unknownindeed, the number of vessels lost in the area prior to and since the European contact remains unknown.
+The locations of many fishing vessels, however, are unknown-indeed, the number of vessels lost in the area since the European contact remains unknown.
 This is an important historical and archaeological research question and has implications for the citing of new structures in the Ocean SAMP area.

-410.6.1.
-Rhode Island Fisheries
+410.6.1 Rhode Island Fisheries